Once again in the new season, the Elbphilharmonie and Laeiszhalle offer a concert programme that is unique in terms of

 Postponed: Reflektor Anoushka Shankar

 As the daughter of the famous sitar virtuoso Ravi Shankar, Anoushka Shankar was perhaps born with a special talent.
 However, thanks to her versatility, she has long emancipated herself from the overpowering role model.
 For this »Reflektor« series, she and a number of long-standing musical companions take over the Elbphilharmonie programme for four whole days.

 Postponed: Reflektor Max Richter

 As the second »Reflektor« artist of the season, Max Richter takes charge of the concert schedule for a few days.
 The composer, pianist and producer is admired by a huge community of fans around the world for his minimalist soundscapes and condensed piano pieces.
 The highly creative mind is also famous for collaborations with artists from almost every field.
-He has invited numerous musician friends to his weekend at the Elbphilharmonie.
+Max Richter has invited numerous musician friends to his weekend at the Elbphilharmonie.

 With the Balthasar-Neumann Orchestra and Choir, which he founded, conductor Thomas Hengelbrock realises his personal vision of ideal music-making: dynamic and enthralling, and based on profound historic and stylistic insights.
-That can now be experienced in action in a four-part concert series in the Laeiszhalle and Elbphilharmonie.
+That can now be experienced in action in a four-part concert series at the Laeiszhalle and the Elbphilharmonie.